A Blue Lagoon in

 Trekking to the Charco Azul

-Once you reach El Risco, it only takes about 30 minutes and is easy enough to get to Charco Azul.
-There is a parking area just off the highway for people travelling to the blue lagoon and signs pointing you in the right direction, though you can always ask the group of local old dudes gathered in front of the café enjoying the morning sunlight.
+Once you reach the small village of El Risco, you´ll see a parking area just off the highway in front Bar Perdomo.
+From there, signs point you toward the blue lagoon, though you can always ask the group of local old dudes gathered in front of the café enjoying the morning sunlight to point you in the right direction.

 At the end of the village, you’ll turn left onto the path that goes through the barranco, the lush green ravine that will lead you to the lagoon.
 The walk is easy enough, though you’ll have to keep your eyes peeled for drop offs and pinchy prickly pears.
 The path can be more or less visible in places, but as long as you head straight on you won’t get lost.